quorrajs/Quorra-docs/Getting started/Requests & Input.md

 ## Cookies

-@todo: link to cookies middleware doc

 All cookies created by the Quorra framework are encrypted and signed with an authentication code, meaning they will be considered invalid if they have been changed by the client.
+See [Cookie Parser](/docs/1/Middlewares/cookie%20parser .html) middleware for more.

 ### Retrieving A Cookie Value